Multnomah County

 This webinar is one of the League’s community education programs, held free of charge and open to the public.
 All of our programs are recorded for rebroadcast by MetroEast Community Media and available by video and podcast from our website, lwvpdx.org.

-Funding for production is provided by the League of Women Voters of Portland, Oregon and funded by the Carol and Velma Saling Foundation.
+Funding for production is provided by the League of Women Voters of Portland, Oregon and by the Carol and Velma Saling Foundation.

 Categories: News